Florida Business Valuations Expected to Rise in 2013, Reflecting Better Florida and National Economic Trends

 Drivers for Increased Valuations are in Place

 In addition to overall business demand, Snaith noted, business valuations are built on fundamentals of the specific business organization being valued, including the management of the company and the industry sector involved – i.e., the organizational and economic underpinnings of the business.
 Indeed, in business valuations and buy-and-sell transactions, management of the firm is critically important in valuing the business.
-And in that regard, each situation will differ, since the valuation placed on business will depend on, for example, what current management has been able to accomplish.
+In that regard, each situation will differ, since the valuation placed on business will depend on.
+For example, what current management has been able to accomplish.

 However, given that most economists are anticipating growth at the national level this year, and that analysts of the Florida economy are anticipating better-than-national growth in the state, economist we spoke with are now expecting Florida business valuations to climb moderately, especially during the second half of the year.